 A stroke is a medical condition when the nervous system stops functioning well.
 One of the significant components of the nervous system is the brain.
 However, the intensity of the disability that may occur due to stroke varies among individuals.
 It often depends on the part of the brain that gets damaged.
 Doctors suggest that stroke often causes six types of disabilities.
 They include;

 - Sensory disturbance – If you have a stroke, the sensory disturbance may set in.
 You might lose the ability to feel pain, touch, and temperature.
-The ability to control your bowel and your bladder may be lost too.
+The ability to control your bowel and bladder may also be lost.
 You might also feel numbness in some parts of your body.
 Generally, you may feel a sense of heaviness in your limbs and other body aspects.

-- Problems with talking or understanding languages – Losing the ability to write, speak and understand languages is a challenging effect of stroke.
+- Problems with talking or understanding languages – Losing the ability to write, speak and understand languages is a challenging stroke effect.
 You will require the service of speech therapies to regain this lost strength with rehabilitation.
-Often, a stroke may affect the left side of right-handed people’s brains.
-In addition, when stroke affects the language control centers of the brain, this can lead to verbal impairment.
+Often, a stroke may affect the left side of right-handed people's brains.
+In addition, when stroke affects the language control centres of the brain can lead to verbal impairment.

-- Emotional disturbance – Since stroke can cause damage to a part of the brain, change in personality, and emotional stress can set in.
-Stroke may also cause feelings of sadness, fear, anger, and frustration.
-This effect may be due to the distress over an individual’s mental and physical ability loss.
+- Emotional disturbance – Since stroke can cause damage to a part of the brain, a change in personality and emotional stress can set in.
+Stroke may also cause sadness, fear, anger, and frustration.
+This effect may be due to the distress over an individual's mental and physical ability loss.

 - Problems with vision – Sometimes, a stroke can affect the part of the brain that helps receive, process, and interpret signals sent by the eyes.
 The eye muscles can also be affected by stroke.
 Someone with a stroke can lose half their sense of vision.
-It means the person will be able to see only one side of what is in front of them.
+It means the person can see only one side of what is in front of them.